Illegal VW diesel emission systems may require two solutions

-DETROIT Volkswagen AG (VOWG_p.DE)'s promise to fix pollution control systems on about 11 million diesel vehicles will involve changes to software, and possibly hardware, that could leave owners with cars that deliver diminished fuel economy and performance or require more maintenance, experts said Tuesday.
+DETROIT, Sept 29 Volkswagen AG 's promise to fix pollution control systems on about 11 million diesel vehicles will involve changes to software, and possibly hardware, that could leave owners with cars that deliver diminished fuel economy and performance or require more maintenance, experts said Tuesday.

 The German automaker's new chief executive, Matthias Mueller, said Tuesday VW customers would need to have those diesel cars "refitted."
 The company did not specify what the refitting might entail.
 Some analysts have said the job could cost more than $6.5 billion.